qelectrotech/qelectrotech-doc/source/en/interface/search_menu.rst

 .. _en/interface/search_menu

 ==========
-Seach menu
+Search menu
 ==========

 The search menu allows searching element, folios or conductor which have a text field or property with an specific value.
-The seach menu alows finding automatically an element with a desired label, list the folios from an specific author, etc.
+The search menu alows finding automatically an element with a desired label, list the folios from an specific author, etc.

 QElectrotech provides a basic and simple search menu composed by a text box which allows writing the